nehe01/EvolentHealthContactManager/README.md

 # Steps to run the application

 - Clone source code from github repository using this ssh url (git@github.com:nehe01/EvolentHealthContactManager.git).
-- Run ci-build script to build and publish project.
+- Run ci-build script form command prompt to build and publish project.
 It will publish artifacts on ".\src\Contact.Manager.Api\bin\Release\netcoreapp2.0\publish\".
 - Create a Website in IIS and refer above location for physical path and use port no '64984', as we dont have to change it in js file
 - While configuring website make sure that in applicatin pool of that website select "No Managed Code" for .net framework version
 - Change connection string value of attachdbfilename accordingly where mdf file is placed and also change server value according to database source in appsettings.json file.